 This form is your gateway not only for federal loans, but also for federal grants, work-study funds, and even scholarships and grants available through your state or school.
 Filling out the FAFSA is key, since it’s how your eligibility for student aid is determined.

-In the face of that, you might be tempted to put off filling out the application or have no idea where to start.
-And once you do, it can be easy to make mistakes.
-But fear not!
-To help avoid that, here are some FAFSA tips and tricks to help make sure everything goes smoothly.
+You might be tempted to put off filling out the application or have no idea where to start, but submitting your application early could improve your chances of earning more aid.
+Continue reading for more FAFSA tips and tricks to help make sure everything goes smoothly.

 Tips for Filling Out the FAFSA